ib-ruby/simple-monitor/README.md

 The monitor is realized with 430 lines of code using __`IB-Ruby`__ and the camping micro-web-framework.
 It generates pure HTML and uses some CSS, thus providing an overview on every browser, including text-based ones, like `elinks`.

 You can select all Accounts.
-Basic information, such as the NetLiquidation, the used Margin and available Cash  are shown.
+Basic information, such as *NetLiquidation*, the used *Margin* and *Available Cash*  are shown.
 All Portfolio-Positions  (Contracts) are displayed.
-A simple form to place an emergency-order (i.e. a "Close-Position"-Feature) is provided, too.
+A *simple form* to place an emergency-order (i.e. a "Close-Position"-Feature) is provided, too.
 New Positions can be established through their basic properties (see below).

 #### Getting Started